How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 How to Use Kirkpatrick’s Four Levels of Training Evaluation Model

 Results, behavior, learning, reaction.
-These are the four levels through which to design training programs and measure their effectiveness, according to Kirkpatrick’s Four Levels of Training Evaluation Model.
+According to Kirkpatrick's Four Levels of Training Evaluation Model, these are the four levels through which to design training programs and measure their effectiveness.

-This model provides a framework for both designing and evaluating training, depending on the order you work through the levels.
-In this post, we’ll walk you through the levels of the model to help understand how they can inform your training design and assessments.
+This model provides a framework for designing and evaluating training, depending on how you work through the levels.
+In this post, we'll walk you through the levels of the model to help you understand how they can inform your training design and assessments.

 Why Does the Kirkpatrick Model Matter?